 For the budget-conscious (who isn't these days?) you can choose Northbooks Notebook/Journals, these are 5x8 in size and made with paper that is Forest Stewardship Council Certified.
 They also work with Eden Projects, so each time you place an order, they plant a tree!

-Probably the most eco friendly paper is one that is tree-free....banana's anyone?
-Ecopaper's Tree-Free Banana Paper Notebooks and Journals are made from the waste generated from coffee, mangoes, hemp, tobacco, sugar cane and lemons!
+Probably the most eco friendly paper is one that is tree-free.... banana anyone?
+Ecopaper's Tree-Free Banana Paper Notebooks and Journals are made from the waste generated from coffee, mangoes, hemp, tobacco, sugar cane, and lemons!
 They are also chlorine-free.
 Make sure you check out how this paper is made, it's super cool.
 You know we are all about fair wages when it comes to the items we suggest and this company is all about that too!

 Here are three eco friendly binders to choose from:

-The Guided Products Recycled ReBinder are made with recycled chipboard.
+The Guided Products Recycled ReBinder is made with recycled chipboard.
 They can fit about 100 sheets and have 0.5” rings.
-Each ReBinder comes with a one-page labelling system at no extra charge on which you can easily print to customize the front, spine, and back of your binder.
-Guided Products are doing some great work with communities, non-profits, schools and churches, where they offer discounted prices to make sure they all have access to items that are the best choice for the environment.
+Each ReBinder comes with a one-page labeling system at no extra charge which you can easily print to customize the front, spine, and back of your binder.
+Guided Products are doing some great work with communities, non-profits, schools, and churches, where they offer discounted prices to make sure they all have access to items that are the best choice for the environment.

 Naked Binder carries a 3-ringed binder.
 This is what they say about this binder on the website:

 "The Naked Binder is crafted from one piece of board with the hinge pressed directly into it.
 This leaves no weak spots on the binder and makes for a super-strong 3-ring binder.
 An independent lab flexed the Naked Binder 250,000 times without failing which means if you use this binder 20 times a day for 34 years, you still will not break the hinge.
 Now that’s strong."